Yield mechanisms

 imbalance.
 There are also system calls that manage CPU placement directly,

-such as sched_setaffinity
+such as sched_setaffinity.

 But moving a task from one CPU to another is harder than it might appear,